Market-Connections Professional Resume Writing Services

 Take charge of your future and attract more attention from potential employers.
 Try these tips for designing and using your LinkedIn profile.

-Designing your LinkedIn Profile:
+Designing Your LinkedIn Profile:

 • EDIT YOUR HEADLINE.
 Start by writing a specific headline.
 Tell employers what value you add and make them want to learn more.
 Keep your audience in mind and avoid technical terms that may be unfamiliar to them.